 Husein joined Watsi on November 30th, 2014.
-Seven years ago, Husein joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Husein's most recent donation traveled 1,900 miles to support Walendjina, an adorable two-year-old from Haiti, to fund prep and travel fees so she can receive life-changing cardiac surgery.
+Nine years ago, Husein joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Husein's most recent donation traveled 8,500 miles to support Lekere, a 2nd grader from Kenya, to fund clubfoot repair surgery.